simpsonismade24d/alx-system_engineering-devops/0x19-postmortem/README.md

 • Henceforth, it was established that the company would need to establish a process for catching and addressing issues that arise after release.
 • The development team would need to conduct more rigorous testing before releasing updates or new versions of the software.
 • The company may consider implementing a bug bounty program or other incentives to encourage users to report issues promptly.
-• The development team would need to review their development and testing processes to identify areas for improvement and ensure that similar issues do not arise in
+• The development team would need to review their development and testing processes to identify areas for improvement and ensure that similar issues do not arise again in the future.